Frequently Asked Questions

 - 5% Organic Vegetable Compound

-Stock up on your AusPen inks and markers and go on summer vacation!
-There is no shelf life on AusPen ink, as long as the bottles are well capped.
+Stock up on your EcoSmart inks and markers and go on summer vacation!
+There is no shelf life on our ink, as long as the bottles are well capped.

-No. AusPen ink will wipe clean off your whiteboard with any soft cloth or brush.
+No. EcoSmart ink will wipe clean off your whiteboard with any soft cloth or brush.
 No harsh cleaners are necessary.
 Good riddance!

 If ink has been left on the board for a long time, a damp cloth should suffice to remove the ink.
 If the marker is not wiping clean off your board, there is a possibility that your board has become porous over time, or with the use of harsh cleaners.

-While you can use any whiteboard eraser or cloth with your AusPen markers, EcoSmart offers two effective options.
-The EcoSmart e-cloth attracts any dry-erase dust to the micro-fiber cloth while wiping the board clean.
-The AusPen eco-eraser has a recycled plastic handle and soft felt pads that can also be replaced.
-The e-cloth and the felt pads of the eco-eraser can be washed.
+While you can use any whiteboard eraser or cloth with your EcoSmart markers, EcoSmart offers the e-cloth, which attracts any dry-erase dust to the micro-fiber cloth while wiping the board clean.
+As well, the e-cloth can be washed and last a long, long time.